- The Ohio State University Michael E. Moritz College of Law, J.D., 2000

 Jeff assists clients with employment tax reporting and withholding and regularly advises clients’ in-house or external accountants during income or employment tax audits.
 He represents clients before the Internal Revenue Service in cases of disputed liability involving federal income tax, federal employment tax, federal excise tax and several types of civil penalties both at audit and before the Internal Revenue Service Office of Appeals.
 Jeff also has represented taxpayers in federal excise tax disputes before the Alcohol and Tobacco Tax and Trade Bureau.
 He routinely assists the firm’s state and local tax subgroup in litigation involving various state and local tax disputes, and he has appeared before the Ohio Board of Tax Appeals and the Supreme Court of Ohio.

 Jeff is a six-year veteran of the United States Naval Nuclear Power Program where he served on a fast attack submarine.
-He specialized in integrated operation of power plant systems, and further specialized in chemistry and radiologic control.
+He has experience in integrated operation of power plant systems, and further experience in chemistry and radiologic control.
 He has worked in his tax practice with public utilities, industrial power producers and other major manufacturers to obtain and defend function-based state personal property and sales tax exemptions for various equipment.
-Additionally, Jeffhas advised clients regarding federal tax credits available for power production activities.
+Additionally, Jeff has advised clients regarding federal tax credits available for power production activities.

 His notable experience includes: